dotnet/designs/proposed/resource-limit.md

 A separate abstraction different from the one proposed here is required to support scenarios where aggregated resources are needed.

-For complex resources such as rate limit by IP, we don't want to have a rate limit per bucket (i.e. one rate limiter per IP Address).
+For high cardinality resources such as rate limit by IP, we don't want to have a rate limit per bucket (i.e. one rate limiter per IP Address).
 As such, we need an API where you can pass in a resourceID.
 This is in contrast to simpler resources where a key is not necessary, such as a n requests/second limit, where requiring a default key to be passed in becomes awkward.
 Hence the simpler API proposed here is preferred.

 However, we have not yet found any use cases for aggregated limiters in dotnet/runtime and hence it's not part of this proposal.
 If we eventually deem that such aggregated limiters are needed in the BCL as well, it can be added independently from the APIs proposed here.